She-Wolf of London (TV series): Plot

 American graduate student Randi Wallace (Kate Hodge) travels to Britain to study mythology with Prof. Ian Matheson (Neil Dickson).
 She arrives expecting a stodgy old academic, but Ian is young and the two are immediately attracted to one other.
 Their attraction increases but a complication quickly arises when Randi spends a night on the moors and is bitten by a werewolf.
 She survives what the local hospital thinks was an attack by a large rabid wolf; she insists that it was not a true wolf but instead something supernatural and she seeks Ian's help.
 For the rest of the series, Randi and Ian investigate supernatural phenomena together while they search for a cure for her lycanthropy and he becomes her keeper during her transformations.
-Randi's curse draws the attention of various supernatural creatures: another werewolf, spirit possession, succubus, a possessed bookstore, a bogeyman, an evil carnival, a Guy Fawkes spirit, a killer horseman, in a small town, zombies who ultimately confront Randi in her werewolf form (Diane Youdale).
+Randi's curse draws the attention of various supernatural creatures: another werewolf; spirit possession; succubus; a possessed bookstore; a bogeyman; an evil carnival; a Guy Fawkes spirit; a killer horseman, and in a small town, zombies who ultimately confront Randi in her werewolf form (Diane Youdale).
 Eventually, their search takes them from British academe to American TV, when they move back to Randi's native California and Ian becomes host of a trashy TV talk show focusing on psychic phenomena.

 The series was an old-style romantic comedy with a touch of horror.
 The romantic comedy comes from Randi and Ian's relationship, and their relationship to the Matheson family and the people she and Ian work for.
 Randi's transformations did not occur every episode but only during the full moon.
 This gave her and Ian a chance to investigate the supernatural without having to face possible lycanthropic transformations every week.